odoonix/documentation/content/applications/inventory/shippingandreceiving.rst

 .. toctree::
    :titlesonly:

-   ./shippingandreceiving/setup and configuration
-   ./shippingandreceiving/daily operations
-   ./shippingandreceiving/reservation methods
-   ./shippingandreceiving/advanced operations
+   ./shipping and receiving/setup and configuration ./shipping and receiving/daily operations ./shipping and receiving/reservation methods ./shipping and receiving/advanced operations